asiagre/Sudoku/README.md

 ## Installation

 Download this repo to your computer (click green button "Clone or download").
-Go to sudoku directory then entered:
+Go to sudoku directory then enter:

 ```bash